 December 19-20, 1995 - Beginning today and continuing into tomorrow NYC experienced its biggest December snowstorm since 1960 as 7.7" fell (10-12" had been predicted).
 Less than 10 miles away, La Guardia Airport was buried by 15".

-December 19-20, 2009 - This first snow of the winter was a snowstorm moved in late in the afternoon.
+December 19-20, 2009 - This first snow of the winter was a snowstorm that moved in late in the afternoon on a Saturday.
 By the time it ended at around 4AM on Sunday 10.9" had fallen.
 Long Island received considerably more with parts of Suffolk County buried by more than 20".

 December 26-27, 2010 - Snow began falling during the afternoon and by evening blizzard conditions had developed.
 When the flakes stopped flying the following morning 20 inches had piled up.
 The City was largely unprepared for a storm of such intensity (and mayor Bloomberg was on vacation at an undisclosed location).